Magnetism in Gemstones

 Oregon Sunstone (Feldspar)

 Copper ions within sub-microscopic inclusions of the mineral Chrysocolla create blue and green colors in Opal, as seen in Peruvian Opal, and in Chalcedony Quartz, as we find in Chrysocolla Chalcedony ( a.k.a.
-Gem Silica) from Arizona.
+Gem Silica) from Arizona and some other locations.
 The Chrysocolla inclusions in Gem Silica often result in significant magnetic attraction, but light blue translucent gems like the one shown below (center) are inert (diamagnetic) due to lower concentrations of Chrysocolla.
 Chrome Chalcedony derives its green color from microscopic inclusions containing chromium oxides.
 Chrome Chalcedony is inert to weakly magnetic.

 Unpaired electrons: The degree of magnetic attraction shown by gemstones is generally related to the number of unpaired electrons within the metal ions that create gem color.
 Rare-earth metals such as gadolinium can be highly magnetic.
 Gadolinium ions (Gd3+) have more unpaired electrons than any other ion: 7 unpaired electrons that are inclined to align with the magnetic field of a magnet.
 In synthetic Gadolinium Gallium Garnets (GGG), these ions create the highest magnetic susceptibility of any transparent gem, although Gadolinium ions do not create color.
 Iron ions (Fe3+) and manganese ions (Mn2+) both have 5 unpaired electrons.
 As we have seen, these ions create color and are responsible for the strongest magnetic responses found in natural transparent gemstones such as Andradite Garnet and Spessartine Garnet.